adit-bala/adit-bala/README.md

-i like startups & coding -- reach out if you do too.
+i like startups & coding -- reach out if you do too!